-- 1:10pm – Turn Set 1 (reach under with one hand and pull up and over to the other side, rotate your bowl and do this 4 times for a set)
+- 1:10 p.m. – Turn Set 1 (reach under with one hand and pull up and over to the other side, rotate your bowl and do this four times for a set)

-At this point the dough started to really hold its shape in my container— it was holding together a little bit in the center of the bowl and you could see some defined lines and edges.
-It is possible one more set would have worked out just fine, but I decided to stop and let the dough rest untouched for the reset of the bulk step.
+At this point the dough started to hold its shape in my container— it was holding together a little bit in the center of the bowl, and you could see some defined lines and edges.
+It is possible one more set would have worked out just fine, but I decided to stop and let the dough rest untouched for the rest of the bulk step.

 Take the dough out of the container onto your work surface.
 Divide into two halves and lightly spin the dough in little circles across your work surface with your bench knife in one hand and your other empty hand—kind of like turning a car’s steering wheel.
 Let this pre-shape rest, covered with a damp towel or inverted bowl, for 20 minutes.
 My dough had a nice taut skin on the outside with bubbles just wanting to escape but couldn’t quite make it out of the gluten jail I’ve built for them.
 Sorry guys.

 Lightly dust your proofing bannetons with white rice flour in preparation for the next step.
-If you don’t have bannetons you can simply use any small bowl around your kitchen.
+If you don’t have bannetons, you can just use any small bowl around your kitchen.